 - Gentle milk formula

-Better get used to having an acne-free skin with this product.
+Better get used to having acne-free skin with this product.
 A combination of a gel and a cream, it has the best of both and of course, is ideal for acne-prone skin.
 Its best selling point is that it helps to clear acne without overdrying the skin.

 It goes deep into your blemishes for everyday use in the morning and evening.
 It washes away impurities like holy water washing away sins— leaving your skin pure and smooth.
 I can’t recommend this cleanser enough!